Topics Map > Business Systems > Human Resources System (HRS)

 In Notepad, click on File > Open.
 Switch the dropdown menu in the lower right hand corner of the screen from Text Documents (*.txt) to All Files

 Locate the folder where you installed the Oracle Client (ORACLE_HOME).
-If you used the document EPM - Downloading and Installing Oracle 11g Client and ODBC Driver for Windows to install the Client, this folder should be named C:\Oracle32 or C:\Oracle64 depending on the version of the software you chose to install.
+If you used the document [Link for document 19305 is unavailable at this time.] to install the Client, this folder should be named C:\Oracle32 or C:\Oracle64 depending on the version of the software you chose to install.
 Then open the following folders: product > 11.2.0 > client_1 > network > admin

 If files named tnsnames.ora or sqlnet.ora already exist in the folder, open them.
 Before making any changes to the files, click File > Save As... and save them as tnsnames.ora.old and sqlnet.ora.old (be sure to switch the Save as Type: dropdown box to read All Files before saving).
 In doing this, you are creating backups of the original files in case you need to revert to the older versions at some point.
 If neither of these files already exists, hit Cancel to return to the Notepad editor.

 Copy and paste the tnsnames connection entry you received in the 'Connecting to EPM Database via Remote Connections' email into the Notepad document.
 If you are editing an existing tnsnames.ora file, append the entry to the end of the file.
 Click File > Save As... and save the file as tnsnames.ora.
 If you are prompted to replace the existing file, click 'Yes'.

 Copy and paste the sqlnet connection entry you received in the 'Connecting to EPM Database via Remote Connections' email into the Notepad document.
 If you are editing an existing sqlnet.ora file, append the entry to the end of the file.
 Click File > Save As... and save the file as sqlnet.ora.
 If you are prompted to replace the existing file, click 'Yes'.